oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 You can download this patch from [Oracle Technology Network](http://www.oracle.com/technetwork/database/database-technologies/clusterware/downloads/docker-4418413.html).
 Stage it under `dockerfiles/<version>` folder.

 ### Building Oracle RAC Database Docker Install Images
 **IMPORTANT:** This section assumes that you have gone through the all the pre-requisites in Section 1 and executed all the steps based on your environment.
 Do not uncompress the binaries and patches.

-**Note:** If you are behind a proxy, you need to set the http_proxy environment variable based on your environment before building the image.
+**Note:** If you are behind a proxy, you need to set the http_proxy or https_proxy environment variable based on your environment before building the image.

 To assist in building the images, you can use the [buildDockerImage.sh](dockerfiles/buildDockerImage.sh) script.
 See below for instructions and usage.